top of page

 The whole-person challenges with weight loss

 Typical approaches to weight loss put you in a state where you are trying to survive the battle with your weight.
 You are led to believe you can’t thrive until you lose the weight.
-That messaging is holding you back from being healthy now and doing what you want to do now.
+That message is holding you back from being healthy now and doing what you want to do now.
 The truth is, you can be healthy while carrying extra weight.

 Start by meeting yourself where you are with self-kindness

-Before you do anything at all, set yourself up for success with getting the most out of this approach to weight loss.
+Before you do anything at all, set yourself up for success by getting the most out of this approach to weight loss.
 Become very aware of the subtle, yet socially acceptable, ways weight loss messaging and approaches keep your physiology in the survive state, thus preventing truly successful, or in other words, lasting weight loss.

 Hiring someone to push you to stay on track is the common method for weight loss.
 Reality TV has made it the ultimate weight loss program.
-That approach keeps you in a stress state, by using self criticism for fuel to get and stay motivated.
+That approach keeps you in a stress state, by using self-criticism for fuel to get and stay motivated.

 Self-criticism is known to be a short-term motivator.
 Even more concerning is how it eats away at your skills and confidence you can keep yourself motivated.